csci344/spring2025/pages/syllabus.md

 1. Get comfortable writing lots of programs (practice makes perfect!)
 1. Assess what you know and don't know, so that you can make a plan to review various ideas and/or attend office hours.

+### Quizzes (30%)
+There will be 3 quizzes, which are intended to ensure that you understand the programming and web-related concepts relevant to the course.

-### Homework (50%)
+### Homework (40%)
 You will be given regular homework assignments that are intended to give you additional practice with the course ideas beyond the tutorials.
 They are each designed to take between **6-8 hours** to complete, so leave yourself enough time!

-### Quizzes (20%)
-There will be 2-3 quizzes, which are intended to ensure that you understand the programming and web-related concepts relevant to the course.

 ## Expectations
 * You will come to class prepared and ready to engage in an intellectual discussion about the readings and concepts.